The University has a Hybrid Workplace Policy which outlines the procedure for on-campus and off-campus working.

-Hybrid working is a mix of on campus and off campus working and is not constrained by one specific location, for example an office or home workplace.
+Hybrid working is a mix of on campus and off campus working and is not constrained by one specific location.